alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 | port          | int     | No       | The default value is 13000.                                                           |
 | enableLogging | boolean | No       | The default value is false.                                                           |

-Once you have an instance of the _AltDriver_, you can use all the available commands to interact with the game.
+Once you have an instance of the _AltDriver_, you can use all the available commands to interact with the app.
 The available methods are the following:

 ### Find Objects